Blog

 We recommend doing this at least once a month to find hundreds of high-performing keywords that can enhance ad efficiency and maximize visibility.

 While short keywords are essential, you can also focus on long-tail keywords, as they are less competitive and can generate higher conversion rates.
-Since these keywords are used less frequently, they can help drive sales without a big dent in your ad spend, increasing organic ranking, and reducing TACoS.
+Since these keywords are used less frequently, they can help drive sales without a big dent in your ad spend, increasing organic ranking, and reducing Amazon TACoS.

-Atom11s keyword harvester and negator feature
+atom11’s keyword harvester and negator feature

 The tool allows you to create custom rules to harvest high-performing keywords, negate non-performing keywords, and create campaigns and bids as per your choice.
 Additionally, it has an automatic feature that harvests keywords that are performing well and adds them to your campaigns.